ArielSaldana/arielsaldana.github.io/_posts/2015-04-25-Angular-Hello-World.md

 Modules are used to organize the objects in an AngularJS application.

-To instatiate a module that we will use in our AngularJS app we use the angular.module function :
+To instantiate a module that we will use in our AngularJS app we use the angular.module function :

 `app = angular.module('myApp', []);`